-Date of birth: 1972 Position: Alternate Auditor, took over as Standing Auditor following the resignation of Mario Notari In office as Standing Auditor since: September 2020 Slate elected on: majority (Ministry of the Economy and Finance)
+Date of birth: 1972

+Position: Alternate Auditor, took over as Standing Auditor following the resignation of Mario Notari In office as Standing Auditor since: September 2020

 He is a certified chartered accountant and a certified public auditor.
 He is Professor of Business Administration at the Department of Economics, Management, Institutions of the "Federico II" University in Naples and has a PhD in "Business Communication in international theory and practice".
 He is Professor of Executive Accounting in the Master's programme of Marketing & Service Management at the "Federico II" University.
 He is a qualified expert in civil and criminal practice for the Court of Naples.
 He is the Chairman of the Board of Statutory Auditors of Gadget Plus SpA and is Statutory Auditor of M.T.R.
 Srl, Q8 Quaser Srl, Mares Srl and Kai Srl in liquidation.